 Learn More: Steam Powered Family

 2. Poppy Picture Frame

 Activities for school that bring in the family are the very best kinds!
-Students can create these poppy-themed photo frames for someone in their own life that has served or whom they want to remember.
-This frame is easy to make with craft sticks, buttons, paint, and foam or paper.
+Get your kiddos to create these poppy-themed photo frames for someone in their own life that has served or whom they want to remember.
+This frame is easy to make with some cardstock, paint and, polymer clay!